-1. Mandatory Orientation: May 7th 9:00 AM, room 2271, Building 2200.
+1. Mandatory Orientation: December 10, 2013 10:00 room 2271, Building 2200 or in May time/date TBA.
 Program expectations will be reviewed.
 Application should be on file prior to orientation but not required.
 Registration for orientation not required.
 No student will be allowed in N70 Transition class without attending December, or May orientation.

 2. If you are not currently a student of record at Chabot College, a Chabot College application must be submitted to the college prior to applying to the Advanced Standing Registered Nursing Program.
 This application can be submitted electronically by going to http://www.cccapply.org/Applications/California_Community_College/apply/Chabot_College.html